 - Can be difficult to remove from the lens if over-tightened

-6. Best budget variable ND filter: Bower Variable ND Filter
+6. Best budget variable ND filter:

 Variable ND filters solve an interesting problem faced by many photographers: how to block different amounts of light without physically altering your gear.
 Variable ND filters let you turn a ring on the filter itself to adjust its light-blocking power, so there’s no need to buy multiple filters or attempt filter stacking.

-The Bower Variable ND filter is a great entry point for people who want to use this type of filter without spending much money.
+Theis a great entry point for people who want to use this type of filter without spending much money.
 Image quality on variable ND filters like this one is not as good compared to a solid ND filter, but if you value convenience over sharpness, then the tradeoff is worth it.
 I wouldn’t recommend doing professional work with this inexpensive filter, but for new users who want a good option without spending a lot of money, this Bower filter fits the bill.

 - A great way to explore variable ND filters without spending too much money